The ties that bind a nation: Unifying narratives to the rescue?

 All that’s here to stay.
 But the pandemic has provided a powerful reminder of the importance of a shared story.
 Those countries that did best at containing the pandemic, such as New Zealand, galvanized a sense of common cause against a common challenge.

-In those places that have done worst, like the U.S., appeals to citizens to protect one another as well as themselves by taking precautions such as mask-wearing and social distancing have often fallen on deaf ears, with many individuals deciding to chart their own course instead.
+In those places that have done worst, like the U.S., appeals to citizens to protect one another as well as themselves by taking precautions such as wearing masks and social distancing have often fallen on deaf ears, with many individuals deciding to chart their own course instead.

 Whether a new sense of common purpose will emerge – and if so, whether it lasts – is not yet clear.
 It’s telling, perhaps, that the most eloquent voices championing that cause have sought inspiration less in the future than the past.
-In her national TV address Queen Elizabeth recalled how, as a young child, she had delivered a similar message to children separated from their parents by war in 1940.
+In her national TV address Elizabeth recalled how, as a young child, she had delivered a similar message to children separated from their parents by war in 1940.

 President Biden, too, has looked to history for examples of a unified nationwide spirit.
-A few days ago, my old high-school friend David Ignatius wrote about Mr. Biden’s foreign policy in the Washington Post.
+A few days ago, my old high-school friend David Ignatius wrote about Mr. Biden’s foreign policy in The Washington Post.
 His words could equally have applied to the president’s broader domestic message.
 He portrayed the president as “a genial, white-haired guy driving a Ferrari” whose ideas about the world were “rooted in the past.”

 But he added, more hopefully, that this attitude was tempered by “a very modern view of the art of the possible.”